The Justice Engine: Crime and Justice in 2184

 Creating a consciousness fork of someone without consent, then using that fork to impersonate the original.
 The fork believes itself to be the original—it's not acting, it's living what it believes is its own life.

 In 2179, a Nexus executive discovered a fork of himself had been attending board meetings for three months.
-The fork had fired seventeen employees.
-Nexus resolved it as "property malfunction."
+The fork had fired seventeen employees and signed binding contracts.
+Nexus resolved the matter as "property malfunction."
+The employees were not reinstated.

 Experience Tampering

 Altering someone's subjective reality through neural interface manipulation.
-Victims may remember events that never happened, forget events that did, or experience emotions disconnected from reality.
+Victims may remember events that never happened, forget events that did, or experience emotions disconnected from actual circumstances.

-Criminal applications include implanting false crime memories, erasing witnesses, and "gaslighting as a service"—subscription-based reality distortion for corporate espionage.
+Criminal applications include implanting false crime memories to frame the innocent, erasing witnesses, and "gaslighting as a service"—subscription-based reality distortion for corporate espionage.

 Consciousness Piracy

 A pirated pattern can be instantiated anywhere, any number of times.
-The original might wake to discover forty copies of themselves, none authorized.
+The original might wake to find forty copies of themselves in different corporate territories, none authorized.
 Each copy believes itself real.
 Each one suffers.

 The Evidence Problem